Transferring Credits to Hawkeye

 Hawkeye will not accept unofficial transcripts for transfer credit evaluation.
 Unofficial transcripts or other academic records will only be used to prove a prerequisite has been completed to register for a sequential course.

 Official transcripts received since 2008 should already be on file with the College.
 Contact the Admissions office if you have questions about previously submitted transcripts and assessment scores.

 The length of time to prepare a transfer evaluation varies.
 If your transfer credits are from a college located in another state or if your credits are not recent, it may take longer to evaluate your transcript.

 Please allow up to four weeks from the time the official transcript arrives at Hawkeye's Admissions office for evaluation.

-Foreign diplomas and transcripts will be evaluated by the International Student Services coordinator.
+International diplomas and transcripts will be evaluated by the International Student Admissions team.